fshermann/real-time-stocks/README.md

 # Docs/
 - [models.erd](docs/models.erc) - An ERD diagram as JSON.
 Viewable with the VS Code extension [here](https://marketplace.visualstudio.com/items?itemName=dineug.vuerd-vscode).

-# Things I Would do Differently
+# Things I Would do if I Had More Time
 - Real timestamps in the randomly generated data.
 This would require a pretty invovled algorithm to back date the records and make it look like a real stock price changing every minute or so.
 - Fix the Sequelize model types.
 I had never used Sequelize with typescript and getting Typescript to understand the initialized sequelize model types was taking a little too long so I went with `any` types for those.
 - Testing.
 SInce most of this was database ops, unit tests would require mocking.
 I would like to add those to help improve the overall robustness of the app.
--
+- Adding a linter/formatter would be important as well.
+- Document API with OpenAPI spec.